13: Vacuity

 N’s head fell.
 His arms fell.
 His whole body sagged.
 What was left to hold him up anymore?

 His core thundered.
 His brows narrowed and his lips frowned.
 But he wasn’t pensive.
-This feeling – he was... angry.
+This feeling… he was… angry.

-V was speaking.
-He almost didn’t hear her.
-He almost didn’t want to hear her, but he did.
 “Would you believe me if I said I never wanted to hurt you?
 All along I thought…” Sigh.
 “Nevermind.
 If you hate having to make these decisions… Ha.
 Wait till you feel what it’s like having made them.”
 V turned her back and perched on the railing one last time.

 “V… wait.
 Darn it, please wait.”